DEPARTMENT OF COMMUNICATION STUDIES

 Rich was awarded Emerson's prestigious Norman and Irma Mann Stearns distinction and was recognized as Distinguished Faculty.
 In addition, NCA bestowed its Bernard J. Brommel Award in Family Communication for his family communication research.

 Rich's service to Emerson is expansive.
 In 2007-2008, he served as the Interim Director/Dean of the Institute for Liberal Arts and Interdisciplinary Studies at Emerson.
 During that year, he was also the Founding Project Director for the (now) Emerson College Center for Innovation in Teaching and Learning.
 From 2008-2012, Rich served as the College's Chair in the Department of Communication Studies and from 2008-2014, he was the first Director of Emerson's Washington, D.C.
 Internship Program.
-In addition, he has also served as Chair of the Faculty Development and Research Committee and is currently faculty advisor to the Emerson College Republicans.
+In addition, he has also served as Chair of the Faculty Development and Research Committee.
 He teaches courses in interpersonal communication, family communication, research methods, and communication theory.

 Rich's research has been featured in a number of media outlets including the Boston Globe, New England Cable Network, USA Today, PBS, Christian Science Monitor, NPR, Toronto Globe & Mail, www.cbsnews.com, among many others.
 When he has some free time, Rich also enjoys working on his 110 year-old home on the coast of Maine where he is an avid gardener so he can quiet the anxieties within--if that's even possible.